 Violin | Cherry Hill, New Jersey

-Abigail, 24 is currently pursuing her M.M. degree at The Juilliard School as a Dorothy Delay Scholarship Recipient and a student of Donald Weilerstein.
+Abigail, 24 is currently pursuing her M.M. degree at The Juilliard School as a Dorothy Delay Scholarship Recipient and a student of Catherine Cho.
 She earned her B.M. from the New England Conservatory as the Presser Foundation Scholar of her class.
 Abigail won top prizes at the Fischoff and Plowman Competitions and is a Morse and MAP Teaching Artist at The Juilliard School.
 Abigail has performed at numerous festivals including Lucerne, Olympic, Norfolk, Yellow Barn, Music@Menlo, Spoleto, and Casals as well as with The Charleston Symphony, New Haven Symphony, New World Symphony, and A Far Cry.
 Abigail loves hiking, coffee, cutting hair, dogs, and being in a hammock.
 This is her second summer at Taos.

 Violin | Issaquah, Washington